Economics

 3. Do you save income?
 60% 40%

-The answers obtained from the questionnaire also revealed information about the factors that consumers consider while making insurance decision.
-The results indicates that price remained the primary motivator for the consumers.
-Majority (70%) stated that their decision relies on the price of the policy while 30% mentioned that amount remained the deciding factor for them.
+The answers obtained from the questionnaire also revealed information about the factors that consumers consider while making insurance decisions.
+The results indicate that price remained the primary motivator for the consumers.
+The majority (70%) stated that their decision relies on the price of the policy, while 30% mentioned that the amount remained the deciding factor for them.

 Description Options Percentage

-What is decisive for you to choose insurance?
+What is decisive for you when choosing insurance?
 Price of insurance

 Amount